-The SCIROCCO "suspended sand” fluid bed is an effcient and high quality system for thermal cleaning of metal tools, such as paint hooks, paint booth grids, blow molding machine parts, hot-runner systems.
+The SCIROCCO "suspended sand” fluidised bed is an effcient and high quality system for thermal cleaning of metal tools, such as paint hooks, grids, jigs, injection and blow molding machine parts.
 The system provides very fast, safe and efficient cleaning of metal parts and tools.
-The Scirocco 'sand bed' is designed for high volume cleaning and applicable in paint stripping, plastic and grease or rubber removal and is also applicable for cleaning aluminum castings or the incineration of organic waste.
+The Scirocco 'sand bed' is designed for high volume cleaning and applicable in paint stripping, degreasing, plastic or rubber removal and is also applicable for cleaning aluminum castings or the incineration of organic waste.

-Organic coatings are evaporated at a temperature of 420°-480°C and oxidised without combustion occurring.
-In a next step the sand gently rubs off the inorganic residue from the surface of the parts.
-The standard cleaning time is less than 1 hour, depending on the type and degree of contamination on the parts.
+In a first step organics are evaporated at a temperature of 420°-480°C and oxidised without combustion occurring.
+In a next step the sand gently rubs off the inorganic residue from the surface of the parts to clean.
+The standard cleaning time is less than 1 hour, depending on the type and degree of organics (coating) on the parts.
 During the cleaning cycle a second basket can be loaded, saving valuable time.

 A ceramic filter and afterburner-installation ensure emissions complying with any stingent environmental legislation.
 A heat exchanger can be added for the re-use of energy.
 The Scirocco fuidized bed is an advanced thermal cleaning system for a perfect and environmentally friendly cleaning, designed and produced for 7/7 and 24/24h operation and available in standard and customized sizes.